kingsj0405/pulse-any-image/README.md

 # PULSE Any Image

+## Summary

+This repository is used to PULSE any image including not face.

-You can do it from following link
+You can do it from following link.
+Some example and result is on the `images` directory

 https://colab.research.google.com/drive/15Oi0D6djIcWTufLRP03rT5ZOPWkhvnvx

+## LICENSE related things

+This is forked from [adamian98/pulse](https://github.com/adamian98/pulse).
+I made this repository because Github public fork doesn't allow GIT LFS.

 # PULSE: Self-Supervised Photo Upsampling via Latent Space Exploration of Generative Models
 Code accompanying CVPR'20 paper of the same title.
 Paper link: https://arxiv.org/pdf/2003.03808.pdf